Education and School Development

 Sawe Primary School

-This is LTT’s 6th School development programme and the first one we have built from scratch with huge levels of community engagement.
-In January 2024 it became be the first community primary school in the whole region to have 2 classrooms for each year group.
-We have also built student and teacher toilets, a kitchen with fuel efficient stove and store and two teachers offices.
-We connected the school to the local water supply but have also installed have installed 155,000 litres of water storage off the roofs of 16 classrooms.
+This is LTT’s 6th school development programme and the first one we built from scratch with huge levels of community engagement.
+In January 2024 it became the first community primary school in the whole region to have 2 classrooms for each year group.
+We also built student and teacher toilets, a kitchen with fuel efficient stove and store and two teachers offices.
+We connected the school to the local water supply but also installed 155,000 litres of water storage off the roofs of 16 classrooms.
 HERE is the latest report.
-The school was handed over to the community in March 2024.
+The school was handed over to the community in March 2024 and 100% of the student who sat their National Standard 7 exams passed.

 Frederick Sumaye Secondary School